2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 After our preparations for the night, we roam around a bit.
 We see an impala near the camp, I observe a small army of ants digging out a new nest, and we see the sun go down.

-After some chatting up at the campfire, we decide to hit the hay as tomorrow is another day of adventure—a lovely first night in Botswana.
+After chatting up at the campfire, we decide to hit the hay as tomorrow is another day of adventure—a lovely first night in Botswana.

 In the morning, a late 7 am wake-up, I put my stretcher back in the truck and had the first breakfast out of the truck.
-I instantly reconnected with all the products, though, since they are the same as we had on our Namibia trip three years earlier.
+I instantly reconnected with all the products since they are the same as we had on our Namibia trip three years earlier.
 (Gotta love rusks!)

-By noon we arrived at our campsite at Dqae Qare.
+By noon, we arrived at our campsite at Dqae Qare.
 It was a bumpy road, perfect for those African massages.
-Luckily we were treated with kudu and impala during the drive.
+Luckily, we were treated with kudu and impala during the drive.
 To ease the discomfort a bit.

 Relaxation and culture